 3. Use of common parts

 3.1 You have the right to use all parts of the Building provided by the University for use in common with the University and the other occupiers of the Building from time to time.

 4. Car parking

-4.3 For these reasons if the accommodation allocated to you by the University pursuant to this Agreement is at Frenchay Campus then as part of your terms and conditions of residency you are prohibited from parking any motor vehicle on or near Frenchay Campus at any time.
+4.3 If the accommodation allocated to you by the University pursuant to this Agreement is on the Frenchay Campus then as part of your terms and conditions of residency you are prohibited from parking any motor vehicle on or near Frenchay Campus at any time.
 The area to which this prohibition on parking applies includes all residential roads, pavements, driveways, courtyards and private parking spaces within a two-mile radius of Frenchay Campus.

 5.1.
 The University has arranged limited insurance cover for items kept in the Room.
 The cover is limited and subject to terms and conditions, details of which can be found on the cover4students website.
 You must check those terms and conditions carefully to satisfy yourself whether that cover provides you with adequate protection and where necessary arrange your own insurance cover.

 5.2 The University will not be responsible for any loss or damage to your property (including any vehicle) except where the loss or damage is caused by fault on the part of the University.